Environmental Impacts of Lithium Mining and Extraction

 - Or the electricity usage of a U.S. household for over 5 years.

-Now, scale that up: global lithium demand is expected to grow more than sixfold by 2034.
+Now, scale that up: global lithium demand is expected to grow more than fourfold by 2035.
 If we continue to rely on traditional mining, our carbon footprint will be massive.

 Lithium Harvest’s Carbon-Neutral Solution

-The message is clear: If we want a truly green energy transition, we can’t keep using carbon-heavy methods to fuel it.
+The message is clear: If we want a truly green energy transition, we can’t keep relying on carbon-intensive methods to fuel it.
 With more innovative, cleaner extraction, we can meet tomorrow’s demand without compromising the planet.

 Solar Evaporation Brine Extraction |